 To meet any additional block load, greater capacity is required and the second side will need to be converted to 275kV.
 According to the present forecasts this could be as early as 2014 for the high case.
-As part of this conversion, a second transformer would be required at Neerabup or Pinjar and Three Springs, and the Emu Downs and Regans sites would need to be connected to alternative 132kV supplies.
-The Emu Downs wind farm will be connected to the Pinjar-Eneabba 132kV line (a relatively simple exercise) and a new 132kV supply to Regans substation will be required (up to 20km of 132kV transmission line).
+As part of this conversion, second transformers would be required at Neerabup or Pinjar and Three Springs, and Regans substation would need to be connected to alternative 132kV supplies.
+The new 132kV supply to Regans substation may require up to 20km of 132kV transmission line.

-For the high case load forecast substantial additional work would also be required by around 2020.
-This would require the construction of another new transmission line.
+For the high load forecast scenario substantial additional work would also be required by 2018.
 At present no route has been indentified for such a line.
 For the purposes of this study utilising the existing corridor of the 132kV inland route via Moora has been assumed.